cal-poly-dxhub/eCR-semantic-interoperability/README.md

 - **Document Chunking:** Splits the new document and creates embeddings.
 - **Similarity Matching:** For each chunk, finds the most similar reference chunk.
+- **Additive Scoring:** Calculates additional similarity scores across multiple categories.
 - **Information Extraction:** Uses Claude AI to extract key clinical details from each section.
-- **Output Generation:** Produces a structured XML file with the findings.
+- **Output Generation:** Produces a structured XML file with the findings and additive scores.

 ### Terminal Output Example